inikishev/visualbench/README.md

 - don't forget to move benchmarks to CUDA!
 Most are much faster on CUDA than on CPU.

-- if you don't need visualization, use `benchmark.set_benchmark_mode(True)` to disable it which makes some benchmarks much faster by not running visualization code.
+- if you don't need visualization, use `benchmark.set_performance_mode(True)` to disable it which makes some benchmarks much faster by not running visualization code.

 - to disable the stupid printing use `benchmark.set_print_inverval(None)`.